 How To Start A Nonprofit In Florida

 To start a nonprofit corporation in Florida, begin by filing nonprofit Articles of Incorporation with the Florida Department of State’s Division of Corporations.
 You can file your articles online or by mail.
-The articles of incorporation cost $70 file, which includes a $35 filing fee and a $35 designation of registered agent fee.
-Once filed with the state, your articles of incorporation officially create your Florida nonprofit corporation, but truly preparing a nonprofit to pursue its mission involves several additional steps.
+The articles of incorporation cost $70 total to file.
+But truly preparing a nonprofit to pursue its mission involves several additional steps.

 Starting a Florida Nonprofit Guide:

 - Choose your Florida nonprofit filing option

 - File the FL nonprofit articles of incorporation

 - Get a Federal EIN from the IRS